 OLED (Organic Light-Emitting Diode) is a panel technology that uses self-emissive particles – so there's no need for a backlight.
 This allows OLED TVs to be unbelievably slim, while also offering convincing pitch-dark blacks, strong contrast and superb viewing angles.
 LG, Sony, Panasonic and Philips are the big brands with OLED TVs in their line-ups.
 Generally, OLED TVs from these brands have been excellent, with LG's mid-ranging OLED TVs our absolute favourites in recent years.

 QLED (Quantum-dot Light-Emitting Diode) is Samsung’s response to OLED.
 A QLED TV is an LCD TV but with a quantum dot coating over the backlight.
 However, the quantum dots (tiny semiconductor particles) in current QLEDs do not emit their own light.
 So QLED TVs, like conventional LCDs, rely on a backlight.
 The advantages of a QLED TV?
-You tend to get brilliantly bright, sharp and crisply detailed images.
+You tend to get brilliantly vibrant colours, plus bright, sharp and crisply detailed images.
 Samsung's QLEDs have got better and better over the years, existing as a fine alternative to OLEDs TVs and last year earning What Hi-Fi?
 Awards.

 Edge-lit or full-array backlight?